nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `e add m/MODULE ex/EXAM_DESCRIPTION ed/EXAM_DATE`

 * Adds an exam to the exam list.
-- MODULE refers to the module of the exam
+* MODULE refers to the module of the exam
+* EXAMDESCRIPTION refers to the description of the exam
+* EXAMDATE refers to the date of the exam
-- The exam cannot be added if it is the same exam as an existing exam in the exam list.
+* The exam cannot be added if it is the same exam as an existing
+* exam in the exam list.
 Otherwise, an error message will be displayed.
+* MODULE has to exist in the module list and be a valid module with at least 6 characters long with the first two being alphabetic characters.
+Otherwise, an error message will be displayed.
+* EXAMDESCRIPTION should not be empty.
+Otherwise, an error message will be displayed to the user.
+* EXAMDATE should be in dd-mm-yyyy format, a valid date and not a past date.
+Otherwise, an error message will be displayed to the user.
+  For example, 2022-12-28, 20-13-2022 are not in dd-mm-yyyy format, 30-02-2022 is an invalid date, and 20-08-2022 is a past date if the current date is 26-10-2022.

 Examples:
 `e add m/cs2030s ex/midterms ed/20-11-2022` adds the exam with the exam module as 'cs2030s',